abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

         you need to define a *neighborhood* (explicitly or implicitly) for a given solution and a way to explore this neighborhood.

-        In or-tools, you define a neighborhood by implementing a ``MakeOneNeighborhood`` callback method: every time this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given solution.
-As long as there are candidates to test, ``MakeOneNeighborhood`` returns ``true``.
-When the whole neighborhood has been visited, it returns ``false``.
+        In or-tools, you define a neighborhood by implementing a ``MakeOneNeighbor`` callback method: every time this method is called internally by the solver, it constructs one solution of the neighborhood defined around a given solution.
+If you have constructed a successful candidate, make ``MakeOneNeighbor`` returns ``true``.
+When the whole neighborhood has been visited, make it returns ``false``.